tower-rs/tower/guides/inventing-service.md

 the `Service` trait Tower also provides several utilities that implement `Service` by wrapping some other type that also implements `Service`.
 Exactly like we did with `Timeout` and `JsonContentType`.
-Things can be composed in ways similar to what we've just did.
+Things can be composed in ways similar to what we've done thus far.

 Some example services provided by Tower: